oslabs-beta/dangoDB/README.md

     name:                 // A property accepts the below options.
 Only type is required and must be a valid selection.
       {
         type: 'string',   // Valid data types listed below.
         required: true,   // A boolean to indicate if the inserted property must have a value specified.
-Defaults to false
+Defaults to false.
         unique: true,     // A boolean to indicate if the inserted property much be unique in its value in the collection.
 Defaults to false.
         default: 'T-Rex', // A value to default to if none specified and required = false.
 Defaults to null.
         validator: null   // A user provided validation function that must return true with the casted value as input for the data to pass schema validation.
 Defaults to null.